Cohort (military unit)

-A cohort (from the Latin cohors, : cohortes; see wikt:cohors for full inflection table) was a standard tactical military unit of a Roman legion.
+A cohort (from the Latin cohors, : cohortes) was a standard tactical military unit of a Roman legion.
 Although the standard size changed with time and situation, it was generally composed of 480 soldiers.
 A cohort is considered to be the equivalent of a modern military battalion.
 The cohort was the most important tactical unit in the Roman army.
 They could operate independently and offered flexibility and maneuverability, allowing the legions to quickly adapt to different combat situations.
 The cohort replaced the maniple.
 From the late second century BC and until the middle of the third century AD, ten cohorts (about 5,000 men total) made up a legion.
 Cohorts were named "first cohort", "second cohort", etc. The first cohort consisted of experienced legionaries, while the legionaries in the tenth cohort were less experienced.

 Legionary cohort

 A legionary cohort of the early empire consisted of six centuriae, or centuries, each consisting of 80 legionaries, for a total of 480 legionaries.
 Early in the Republic, each centuria consisted of 100 men, hence their name.
 Each centuria was commanded by a centurion, who increased in seniority from the sixth to the first centuries; thus, the centurion of the sixth century was the most junior in the cohort, while the centurion of the first century was the most senior.
 In order of increasing seniority, the six centurions were titled hastatus posterior, hastatus prior, princeps posterior, princeps prior, pilus posterior, and pilus prior.
 The pilus prior would command the cohort overall.
 The nomenclature of the ranks was derived from the Republican manipular legions, where troops were grouped into three rankings; hastati for the most inexperienced, followed by principes, and finally triarii for the most experienced.
 Pilus was a name for a maniple of triarii, reflecting their use as spearmen, pilum being the Latin word for a javelin.

 A century of 80 men was divided into ten contubernia, each of eight men, who shared a single A-frame tent together.
 A contubernium was led by a decanus, appointed from within the contubernium, and was most likely the longest-serving legionary of the eight.
 The decanus organised the erection of the unit's marching tent, and ensured his tent-mates kept things tidy.
 A contubernium was assigned one to two pack mules, which would carry heavier equipment and the contubernium's mill, for grinding their daily grain ration into flour.
 These duties would be carried out by camp slaves, of which one to two would be assigned to each contubernium.
-They tended to the pack mule, ensured legionaries had water on the march, and camp duties such as cooking, washing, and other specialised skills such as smithing or carpentry.
-While encamped, younger legionaries may be sent out to fetch fodder, firewood, and water for the contubernium.
+They tended to the pack mule, ensured legionaries had water on the march, and undertook such camp duties as cooking and washing, and such specialised trades as smithing or carpentry.
+While encamped, younger legionaries might be sent out to fetch fodder, firewood, and water for the contubernium.